 I love having them as a snack.
 I place a few into a snack Ziploc bag and keep them in my purse when away from home for too long in between meals.
 When a meal not yet in sight and I am hungry, I go for this deliciousness handy in my purse instead of grabbing some of the junk food somewhere.

 I cannot express how much they’ve helped sustain me during that time.
 I absolutely love these, and would really recommend you give it a try if you’re frequently on the go!
 You will fall in love with these bites from the first one you pop in your mouth.
 Enjoy!

 I’ve always used unsweetened coconut flakes for this recipe.
 Using sweetened coconut will make

-I’ve tried using different kink freeze-dried fruit, but raspberry flavor is my most favorite.
+I’ve tried using different kinds of freeze-dried fruit, but the raspberry flavor is my most favorite.
 Also, you may use unsalted dry roasted almonds and add 1/8

 WATCH THE VIDEO BELOW ON HOW TO MAKE THIS “NO BAKE RASPBERRY ALMOND COCONUT BITES” RECIPE

 Also, you can watch this recipe video on my YouTube channel HERE.
 If you enjoyed this video give me a big thumbs up, and don’t forget to SUBSCRIBE to my YouTube channel, be sure to click the Bell icon so you can be the first to know of a new video release!